 Trancs, tortoise, and turbos are the main types of shells.
-However, there are certain areas of this sector banned by the government in order to avoid exploitation of natural resources.
-Timber and woodwork also form an important sector in the handicrafts industry.
-Padauk, Badam and Gurjan are the main varieties of useful timbers.
+However, there are certain areas of this sector banned by the government in order to avoid the exploitation of natural resources.
+Timber and woodwork also form an important sector in the handicraft industry.
+Padauk, Badam, and Gurjan are the main varieties of useful timbers.
 Handicrafts from coconut shells are also very popular.

 Even among the different tribes of Andaman, the rhythm and styles differ drastically.
 Onge tribes developed all the songs.
 They sing generally to accompany a dance.
-Both male and female participate in singing.
+Both males and females participate in singing.

 This dance is a way of showing one’s respect to the departed head of the family.
 It is generally performed during the full moon, under the swinging palm trees.
 The dancers wearing coconut leaves, sway to the rhythm of traditional songs sung by the leader.

 There are many other dance forms in Andaman and Nicobar.
 Some folk dances can also be seen during the Island Tourism festival that puts on display, the full range of cultural activities.